Shrimp and Avocado Salad

 - green onions

-What size shrimp did I use for the Shrimp Avocado Salad?
+What size shrimp did I use for Shrimp and Avocado Salad?

 I used 50-70 size frozen cooked shrimp for this recipe.
 That means there are 50-70 shrimp in a pound.
-You can definitely use larger shrimp if the budget allows!
+You can definitely use larger shrimp if the budget can handle it!

-Will the Shrimp Avocado Salad keep in the fridge?
+Will this salad with shrimp and avocado keep in the fridge?

-This salad will keep for one day in the fridge, although it’s definitely best when it’s freshly made.
+This will keep for about one day in the fridge before the avocado gets too soft, although it’s definitely best when it’s freshly made.

 How to Make Shrimp and Avocado Salad: